Orange-OpenSource/bagpipe-bgp/README.md

  * BGP implementations in other opensource projects would possibly be suitable, but we did not explore i these exhaustively:

-    * there has been some work to allow the use of OpenContrail's BGP implementation as a Route Reflector; although this is currently unfinished, we have done rough hacks to confirm the feasibility and the interoperability

     * [GoBGP](http://osrg.github.io/gobgp/) team has sucessfully deployed a setup with [GoBGP as a RR for bagpipe-bgp PE implementations, with E-VPN](https://github.com/osrg/gobgp/blob/master/docs/sources/evpn.md)